NoroffFEU/programming-foundations-ca-Andy19955/README.md

 - Sound (boolean), initially set to false because there is initially no sound from the guitar.
 - Tuning (array), an array containing the notes of the guitar strings.
 - Play (function), a function that toggles "sound"-property (true and false) based on if the guitar is played on (makes sound) or not (does not make sound).

+There is also a button that can be clicked to start or stop playing on the guitar.
+This button calls the play-function which toggles the sound value (true and false).